-6. Shoppers spend more time on Amazon than on any other online retail store (TechJury, 2019)
+6. Shoppers spend more time on Amazon than on any other online retail store (TechJury)

 7. Amazon marketplace is currently in 14 countries including the US, Canada, France, Italy, Spain, UK, Germany, India, Japan, Australia, China, Brazil, Mexico, Turkey, UAE, and Singapore.

-Goods from any of these marketplaces are shipped to over a hundred countries (Techjury, 2019).
+Goods from any of these marketplaces are shipped to over a hundred countries (Techjury).

 8. If you’re an online store owner on Amazon’s Marketplace, you can benefit from the high influx of traffic generated by Amazon to drive your sales.

-1. Revenue generated by Amazon in 2018 is more than the revenue generated by oil-rich Algeria, Iraq, or Qatar (World Population Review, 2019).
+1. Revenue generated by Amazon last year is more than the revenue generated by oil-rich Algeria, Iraq, or Qatar (World Population Review).